 Subscriptions

-A subscription watches a repository for changes and executes an action when matching commits land or a cron schedule fires.
-Subscriptions are WarmHub’s mechanism for automation — webhook calls, script execution, and scheduled tasks.
+A subscription watches a repository for changes and delivers a webhook when matching write operations land or a cron schedule fires.
+Subscriptions are WarmHub’s mechanism for automation.

 A subscription can watch its own repository (the default) or a different repository in the same org (a cross-repo subscription).
 In both cases the executor runs in the subscription’s home repository context.